WebOrigami/docs/src/content/language/tutorial.md

 1. For each team member in teamData.yaml, you want a tile on the main About Us page.
 1. For each image like `images/van.jpg`, you want a corresponding thumbnail image like `thumbnails/van.jpg`.

-You can address all these situations in Origami with a _map_.
-This is a "map" in the [computer science sense of the word](<https://en.wikipedia.org/wiki/Map_(higher-order_function)>): an operation performed on every item in a collection to produce a new collection.
+You can address all these situations in Origami with a _map_ in the [computer science sense of the word](<https://en.wikipedia.org/wiki/Map_(higher-order_function)>): an operation performed on every item in a collection to produce a new collection.

 You can think of the result of a map as a virtual folder — a set of things you can browse and work with, but which aren't stored anywhere.
 This is an efficient way to create an entire area of a site from existing data or files.

-Let's start by mapping the people defined in `teamData.yaml`: for each person, we'll create a corresponding web page.
-Those web pages will be the `team` area for the About Us site.
+Let's start by mapping the people defined in `teamData.yaml`: for each person, we'll create a tiny page in the `team` area.

-<span class="tutorialStep"></span> **Try it:** Add the following formula for `team` to `site.ori`:
+<span class="tutorialStep"></span> **Try it:** In the Glitch editor window, update the formula in `site.ori` for `team` to:

 <clipboard-copy>

 <pre class="step">
 {
-  index.html = index.ori(teamData.yaml/0/name)
+  index.html = greet.ori(teamData.yaml/0/name)
   <b>team = @map(teamData.yaml, =_/name)</b>
 }
 </pre>